zs-akkaya/RestaurantManagementSystem/README.md

 # Restaurant Management System

-A full-stack Restaurant Management System designed by using React.js, Node.js, MongoDB and Elasticsearch
+A full-stack Restaurant Management System designed by using React.js, Node.js, MongoDB and Elasticsearch.
+This application allows users to manage restaurant data, offering functionalities like CRUD operations and searching capabilities.

 ## Features